 The dour clamminess of the situation, often accompanied by ominous spook music, is so gloomy one becomes too unnerved to casually laugh it off, however baroque the approach.
-As with the equally torturous Novitiate earlier in the year, Boy Erased is so somber and serious and devoid of humor, watching it seems a glorified form of self-flagellation, leaving us wondering who in their right mind would ever want to be gay, proof positive orientation can’t be a choice.
-It certainly isn’t made to seem like a very appealing lifestyle in this picture, which may actually be militating against the movie’s primary purpose of encouraging oppressed young gays to come out of the closet, as Jared does.
+As with the equally torturous Novitiate earlier in the year, Boy Erased is so somber and serious and devoid of humor, watching it seems a glorified form of self-flagellation, leaving us wondering who in their right mind would ever prefer to be gay if presented the option, proof positive orientation can’t be a choice.
+It certainly isn’t made to seem like a very appealing prospect in this picture, which may actually be militating against the movie’s primary purpose of encouraging oppressed young gays to come out of the closet, as Jared does.

 Jared’s erasure is directly linked to the brainwashing practices of other religious cults, which discourage interaction with the outside world, to keep acolytes entirely dependent and their observable behavior controlled.
 As in Paul Thomas Anderson’s The Master, these boys’ psychological protections are systemically stripped away during their encounter sessions in order to deconstruct their personalities, putting them back together again in their programmers’ own image, allowing Loving in Action to start from scratch with traditional gender encoding.
 Edgerton depicts this center the way Conley conceived it in his more impressionable youth, little removed from a latter day death camp.
 Only here gays are ushered off to be eradicated metaphorically, erased from existence like one’s private memories in Eternal Sunshine of the Spotless Mind, much the same way they and other minorities have traditionally been erased from history by being denied cinematic representation.
 Being incarcerated for a crime he committed more in thought than in deed, the process of destroying Jared in order to begin rebuilding from the ground up, begins with him being divested of all living links to the outside world – phone, videogames, TV, movies, reading materials, even journal writings, which for an author must feel like losing a sense of one’s self.
 Rather than brooking any competition, Sykes wants to keep his campers in a compliant, cattle-like state, docile and utterly dependent on what he has to shovel, rather than permitting them to think outside the box.
 So contact with the wider world must be severely truncated to prevent radical concepts not promoted by the center itself from creeping into thought and practice, lest the patients begin entertaining ideas contrary to those they’re indoctrinated with.
 Even the list of approved literature Jared is required to read for his college classes are scoured for suitable content, with longstanding classics like Lolita and The Picture of Dorian Grey being purged as unsuitable, calling to mind other intolerant types of book burning bonfires.
 It’s works of art like this, Boy Erased included if one kindly stretches the term, that the evangelical right accuses of corrupting the morals of minors.